-Hurricane Threats and Impacts
+Hurricane Treats and Impacts

-- Issued by local NWS offices to summarize potential impacts expected from the tropical cyclone. - Click on each colored area to pop up text that describes potential impact. - weather.gov/tcig
+- This product issued by local NWS offices will summarize potential impacts expected from a tropical cyclone. - Click on the colored area and text that describes potential impacts will display. - www.weather.gov/srh/tropical?office=crp